brandonbyr4/react-page-animations/README.md

 ## Contributing

-Everyone is welcome to make a contribution to OpenOps.
+Everyone is welcome to make a contribution to react-page-animations.
 If you are interested in contributing to this project, start with the [Contributing Guide](https://github.com/ThePlugJumbo/react-page-animations/blob/main/CONTRIBUTING.md).

 ## License